bortok/cd201/README.md

         pipe_name = "/airplay/shairport-sync-metadata";
         pipe_timeout = 5000; // wait for this number of milliseconds for a blocked pipe to unblock before giving up progress_interval = 0.0; // if non-zero, progress 'phbt' messages will be sent at the interval specified in seconds.
 A 'phb0' message will also be sent when the first audio frame of a play session is about to be played.
 };
+mqtt =
+{
+	enabled = "yes"; // set this to yes to enable the mqtt-metadata-service hostname = "localhost"; // Hostname of the MQTT Broker port = 1883; // Port on the MQTT Broker to connect to
+//	username = "username"; //set this to a string to your username in order to enable username authentication
+//	password = "password"; //set this to a string you your password in order to enable username & password authentication
+	topic = "shairport"; //MQTT topic where this instance of shairport-sync should publish.
+If not set, the general.name value is used.
+//	publish_raw = "no"; //whether to publish all available metadata under the codes given in the 'metadata' docs.
+	publish_parsed = "yes"; //whether to publish a small (but useful) subset of metadata under human-understandable topics publish_cover = "no"; //whether to publish the cover over mqtt in binary form.
+This may lead to a bit of load on the broker enable_remote = "no"; //whether to remote control via MQTT.
+RC is available under `topic`/remote.
+};
 ```